MohammadZarifiyan/telegram-web-app-mirror/README.md

-# Telegram WebApp JS Mirror
+# Telegram Mirror

-This repository hosts a **mirror of `telegram-web-app.js`** for reliable local/CDN usage, especially useful in regions where `telegram.org` is blocked.
+This repository hosts a **mirror of telegram JS files** for reliable local/CDN usage, especially useful in regions where `telegram.org` is blocked.

 It includes **automated sync** from the official Telegram source using GitHub Actions, ensuring you always have an up-to-date version without manually downloading it.